ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Some applications of tokens might require clients to always present a token as authentication in order to successfully make requests.
-For example, a restricted service that wants to only allow access to valid users, but do so without learning specific user Identities, could use tokens that are based on attesting user credentials.
+For example, a restricted service that wants to only allow access to valid users, but do so without learning specific user credential information, could use tokens that are based on attesting user credentials.
 In these kinds of use cases, clients will need to always redeem a token in order to successfully make a request.

-Many other use cases for Privacy Pass tokens involve open services that interact with some clients that either cannot redeem tokens, or can only sometimes redeem tokens.
+Many other use cases for Privacy Pass tokens involve open services that must work with any client, including those that either cannot redeem tokens, or can only sometimes redeem tokens.
 For example, a service can use tokens as a way to reduce the incidence of presenting CAPTCHAs to users.
-In such use cases that are meant for open services, clients will regularly encounter challenges for which they cannot redeem a token; and, even clients that could redeem a token can choose not to.
-In order to mitigate the risk of these services relying on always receiving tokens, clients can ignore token challenges (and thus not redeem a token on a subsequent request) with some non-trivial probability.
+In such use cases, services will regularly encounter clients that cannot redeem a token or choose not to.
+In order to mitigate the risk of these services relying on always receiving tokens, clients that are capable of redeeming tokens can ignore token challenges (and thus not redeem a token on a subsequent request) with some non-trivial probability.
 See {{Section 5.1 of ARCHITECTURE}} for further considerations on avoiding discriminatory behavior across clients when using Privacy Pass tokens.